- 📖 Geeky Medics OSCE Book

 To be the first to know about our latest videos subscribe to our YouTube channel 🙌

 Table of Contents

-The ability to carry out a suicidal risk assessment is an important skill that is often assessed in the OSCE setting.
-It’s important to have a systematic approach to ensure you don’t miss any key information.
-The guide below provides a framework to perform a comprehensive suicidal risk assessment in an exam setting.
+The ability to carry out a suicide risk assessment is an important skill that is often assessed in the OSCE setting.
+It’s particularly important to have a systematic approach to ensure you don’t miss any key information.
+This guide provides a framework to perform a comprehensive suicidal risk assessment in an OSCE setting.

-It’s key to try to establish rapport with the patient early to allow you to perform an accurate assessment of their mental health.
+It’s important to try and establish rapport with the patient early in the consultation to allow you to perform an accurate assessment of their mental health.

-“Anything that’s said here today will, of course, be confidential* and I appreciate that some questions may be difficult to answer – if there’s anything you don’t want to answer right now, we can come back to it another time.
-However, having this talk will help us to help you as much as we can.
-Does that all sound ok?“
+“Anything that’s said here today will be confidential unless I feel another person is potentially at risk.
+In that case, I would need to share some information.
+I appreciate that some questions may be difficult to answer – if there’s anything you don’t want to answer right now, we can come back to it another time.
+Does that all sound ok?”

 - Establish the patient’s intent